ethanj360/deloitte/README.md

 **Task 2: Which roles should be flagged as Fair, Unfair, or Highly Discriminative based on their gender pay equality score?**

-These questions reflect two common consulting-style analytics needs:
+These tasks reflect two common consulting-style analytics needs:

 - Turning raw operational telemetry into a clear root-cause dashboard
-- Turning raw scoring outputs into actionable business classifications
+- Turning raw scoring outputs into practical business classifications

 ---

-## Client Context
+## Business Context

-**Client Type**
-Industrial manufacturing and operations stakeholder for telemetry analysis, plus internal HR and forensic technology stakeholders for pay equity review.

 **Business Objective**
 Support better operational decision-making by identifying downtime concentration, while also supporting a more equitable compensation review process through role-level classification.

 ---

-## Project Task Structure
+## Project Structure

 ### Task 1: Factory Downtime Analysis in Tableau